On Koebe's theorem for mappings with integral constraints: Introduction

-\begin{remark} For the case $p=n,$ Theorem~\ref{th2} was established in~\cite{ST$_2$}, except for the assertion about the discreteness of the limit mapping.
-In~\cite{Cr$_3$}, the mentioned discreteness was proved even for the case of a non-conformal module.
-Our improvement over \cite{Cr$_3$} is that we do not require the family of mappings in~(\ref{eq2*A})--(\ref{eqA2}) to have a fixed majorant $Q.$ The proof of openness is similar to~\cite{ST$_2$}, the methodology of proving discreteness is based on~\cite{Cr$_3$}. \end{remark}
+\begin{remark} For the case $p=n$ and some another conditions on the function~$Q,$ Theorem~\ref{th2} was established in~\cite{ST}, except for the assertion about the discreteness of the limit mapping.
+In~\cite{Cr}, the mentioned discreteness was proved even for the case of a non-conformal modulus.
+Our contribution to this result is that we do not require the family of mappings in~(\ref{eq2*A})--(\ref{eqA2}) to have a fixed majorant $Q.$ The proof of openness is similar to~\cite{ST}, the methodology of proving discreteness is from~\cite{Cr}. \end{remark}